 OSSTF/FEESO’s Going Strong: The Right Choice For You is a short video that highlights the union’s services and what it stands for.
 It provides an excellent overview of our Federation.

 OSSTF/FEESO is a recognized trade union under the Labour Relations Act and as such, one of its primary roles is to negotiate and maintain collective agreements for its members.
-Separate collective agreements are negotiated between each of the over 140 bargaining units and their employers and are unique to each bargaining unit.
+Separate collective agreements are negotiated between each of the 151 bargaining units and their employers and are unique to each bargaining unit.

 The section called What We Stand For goes into a little more detail about our principles related to public education, equity and social justice.
 Our principles drive everything we do for our members and for society.